 Our exhibition programming is designed to be meaningful to viewers of all ages, backgrounds and abilities.
 The SCA is committed to deepening the understanding of the visual arts through parallel educational programming associated with our exhibits via gallery tours, artist conversations, student outreach, film, workshops, classes, gallery text and exhibit brochures.

-Upcoming Corridor Exhibit
+Current Corridor Exhibit

 October 12 – December 20